wtarreau/bootterm/README.md

 ## Main Features

 - automatic port detection (uses the most recently registered one by default)
-- enumeration of available ports with detected drivers and models
+- enumeration of available ports with detected drivers and descriptions
 - wait for a specific, a new, or any port to appear (convenient with USB ports)
 - support for non-standard baud rates (e.g. 74880 bauds for ESP8266)
 - can send a Break sequence and toggling RTS/DTR for various reset sequences